erogenousbeef-zz/BigReactors/Roadmap.md

 - Liquid interface blocks, so fuel can be pumped into/out of a reactor as a liquid
 - Add active cooling system; coolant pipes and stuff
 - Blutonium: give it different properties than yellorium.
+- Radiation reflectors: a passive internal block that reverses the direction of a radiation packet, at the cost of some scattering
+- Radiation refractor: a passive internal block that refracts radiation (changes direction by up to 90deg), at the cost of some scattering

 Wishlist / Post-Release
 -----------------------